Why scuba buddy checking is important and how to remember what to check using an acronym or mnemonic

 - Explain if your weights are built-in to your BCD, and how to remove them in an emergency.

 Once you’ve demonstrated your dive equipment to your buddy, get them to show you their equipment.
-You should each know how the other’s equipment works and where everything is, should you need to know.
+You should each know how the other’s equipment works and where everything is.

-We all think that things won’t happen to us.
+We all think that things won’t go wrong.
 But things can and do go wrong with scuba diving.
-Make sure you are prepared for anything that may go wrong.
+Make sure you are prepared.

 The BWRAF acronym is the buddy check recommended by PADI.
-The PADI dive check more commonly known as the buddy check also recommend this as the last thing you do before entering the water for your dive.
+The PADI dive check more commonly known as the buddy check is also recommended as the last thing you do before entering the water for your dive.

-PADI recommend it as a good procedure to use for reviewing your dive plan and your signals to be used on your dive.
+PADI recommend it as a good procedure to use for reviewing your dive plan plus knowing your signals to be used on your dive.

 The PADI 5 step pre-dive safety check BWRAF acronym